Team

 Ph.D. student, Mechanical Engineering and Applied Mechanics

-Her research focuses on integrating interfacial science and microfluidics to develop innovative solutions for environmental sustainability.
-Before joining the McBride Lab in 2024 Fall, Rebecca obtained her M.S. in Earth and Environmental Engineering from Columbia University in 2024, and her B.S. in Environmental Engineering through a dual-degree program between Beijing Jiaotong University and Lancaster University in 2022.
-Her master’s work at Columbia concentrated on CCUS and resource recovery.
-She investigated the kinetics of carbon mineralization involving olivine and magnesite.
-Additionally, she worked on a DOE-funded project focused on metal recovery using polymeric hybrid functional materials.
-She successfully enabled the carbonation of Ca/Mg-rich leachate and achieved a high metal separation and adsorption percentage.
+Rebecca Jiuhe Shi is a second-year Ph.D. student in the Department of Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
+She is an NSF NRT Climate-CARE Fellow, a program that supports interdisciplinary training in climate-focused research and professional development.
+Her research lies at the intersection of interfacial science, crystallization phenomena, and microfluidic systems, with an emphasis on sustainable materials and environmentally relevant processes.
+Before joining Penn, Rebecca received her M.S. in Earth and Environmental Engineering from Columbia University, where she worked on critical mineral recovery and carbon mineralization.
+She holds a B.S. in Environmental Science & Engineering from a dual-degree program between Beijing Jiaotong University and Lancaster University.
 Outside the lab, Rebecca is passionate about music and traveling.
 She is a singer and a piano player and has explored over 15 countries and 80 cities worldwide.
-Also, she loves going back to China to visit family and friends in her hometown Harbin, which according to her, has some of the most beautiful ice & snow sculptures in the world!
+Also, she loves going back to China to visit family and friends in her hometown, Harbin, which according to her, has some of the most beautiful ice & snow sculptures in the world!

 Rehan Kumar